Hydrafacial ™ (Hydradermabrasion) Treatment Information

 As with microdermabrasion there are some hydradermabrasion machines and treatments which can be found in beauty salons and spas and which can be used by trained beauticians.

 There are also some more aggressive treatments (using different tips, peels etc.) that can have a deeper effect on the skin that are designed for nurses’ or doctors’ use only.

-The average cost of a basic HydraFacial™ treatment is approximately £100, with advanced treatments including LED lights, peels or growth factor serums being in the range of £125+; generally discount packages are available for a course of treatments.
+The average cost of a basic HydraFacial™ treatment is approximately £100, with advanced treatments including the use of LED lights, specific antioxidant serums and peel solutions being more, ranging from approximately £130 - £270; generally discount packages are available for a course of treatments.